-Thai is the national language.
+The national language is Thai.
 English is often spoken in Tourist areas and businesses that serve tourists.
 Most restaurants, bars, and shops have dual language menus and signs.

 Bangkok is an extremely gay-friendly city with many hotels, guest houses, bars, and restaurants catering to LGBT visitors from all over the world.
 Thai people are very tolerant of homosexuality.
 The gay scene in Bangkok is mostly situated around the Silom area with many bars, hotels and massage places in the area.
 Silom Soi’s 2, 2/1, and 4 have many gay orientated bars and clubs.
-There is a gay go-go bar center on Soi Twilight on Surawong Road.
+There are gay go-go bars on Patpong Soi 2.

 Losing Your Passport

 Take good care of your passport, losing it in Bangkok will cause you much hassle, time and money.
 Make sure your travel insurance covers loss of passport and related expenses.
 If you lose your passport the first thing you should do is report it at a police station and get a copy of the report.
 Then you need to go to the embassy or consulate representing your country and report the loss.
 You will need to give proof of your identity.
 Always keep a photocopy of your passport ID page.
 The procedure from then on is determined by your home countries requirements.
 Check on your consulate’s website for more details, but generally, you can then apply for a new passport or a temporary travel document.